Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime

-where $x^0$ is an arbitrary time coordinate, $N(x^0)$ is the lapse function which depends on the choice of $x^0$, and $d\mathbf{x}^2=\sum_{i}^3d(x^i)^2$ is a unit three-sphere.
-To study the linearized Einstein equations, to be comparable with the Minkowski spacetime, it is more convenient to work with a conformally (perturbed) flat metric:
+where $x^0$ is an arbitrary time coordinate, $N(x^0)$ is the lapse function which depends on the choice of $x^0$, and $d\mathbf{x}^2=\sum_{i}^3d(x^i)^2$ is a unit 3-sphere.
+To study the linearized Einstein equations, and to be comparable with the Minkowski spacetime, it is more convenient to work with a conformally (perturbed) flat metric:

 Here, the {\em conformal} metric perturbation $\check{h}_{ij}$, for a wave traveling along the $x^3$ direction, is related to the physical metric perturbation (\ref{polarizedmetric}) by the scale factor as